mdelaosa/TFM_UNIR/README.md

 - Steps:
 	- 1. Cut apple.
 	- 2. Make the dough with the ingredients: egg, milk and flour, and using the kneader.
-	- 3. Mix the dough and the apple pie in a bowl, obtaining the raw apple pie.
+	- 3. Mix the dough and the cut apple in a bowl, obtaining the raw apple pie.
 	- 4. Put the raw apple pie in the oven.
 	- 5. Take off the apple pie from the oven.